quii/learn-go-with-tests/websockets.md

 Our previous tests around our server just called methods on our server but now we need to have a persistent connection to our server.
 To do that we use `httptest.NewServer` which takes a `http.Handler` and will spin it up and listen for connections.

-Using `websocket.DefaultDialer.Dial` we try to dial in to our server and then we'll try and send a message with our `winner`
+Using `websocket.DefaultDialer.Dial` we try to dial in to our server and then we'll try and send a message with our `winner`.

 Finally we assert on the player store to check the winner was recorded.